-ASTU 100/101 introduces students to the academic community and how its practices of scholarly reading, writing, and research produce knowledge.
-ASTU 100/101 is a course that is only offered by CAP.
-In this small class (with a maximum of 25 students per section), students explore their stream’s research topic by studying relevant academic and literary texts.
+Arts Studies 100/101 introduces students to the academic community and how its practices of scholarly reading, writing, and research produce knowledge.
+This small class of approximately 25 students is only offered by CAP.
 The small setting is ideal to help students hone their critical reading and thinking skills, develop their scholarly writing skills, and learn university-level research skills.
 Each stream has several sections of ASTU 100/101, but students are only required to register in one of them.

 ASTU 100 is a two-semester course that combines the study of literature with the study of academic research and writing.
 ASTU 100 thus satisfies 3 credits of both the Literature Requirement and the Writing Requirement.